 Have Lunch in the main dining room on the first day of your cruise

-Embarkation day is a good time to book your speciality restaurants if you have not already pre booked them.
+Embarkation day is a good time to book your speciality dining if you have not already pre-booked them.
 Some cruise ship restaurants are more popular than others.
-To avoid disappointment head to the restaurants to peruse the menu and get in early.
+You can also head to the desk and make any reservations for my time dining for the rest of the week.
+To avoid disappointment head to the specialty restaurants to peruse the menu and get in early.
 Some cruise lines also offer drink packages and dining packages.

 Take a dip!
 Make sure you have a bag for around by the pool!

-Take a dip on your first day on cruise ship as the pools can be less busy.
-Be sure to pack a small separate carry on bag with you.
+Take a dip on your first day on a cruise ship as the pools can be less busy.
+Be sure to pack a small separate carry-on bag with you.
 In this you will need;

 - Any medication you need